People Holding Hands

 Identifying and addressing ‘big challenges’ Remote Instruction of Language and Literacy (RILL):

-The project is designed and run by researchers at the School of Psychology, and the Miles Dyslexia Centre at the University.
+The project is designed and run by researchers at the School of Psychology and Sport Science, and the Miles Dyslexia Centre at the University.
 It comprises a short language and literacy programme for Key Stage 2 children, and was launched in response to the Covid-19 pandemic and resulting national lockdown in April 2020.
-The mission is to ensure that children can continue to receive the best possible literacy tuition during interrupted schooling and to facilitate literacy gains now that children are back in school
+The project is now running in around 100 schools in Wales and England and has reached over 1,000 children.
+The mission is to ensure that children – particularly those who struggle to read and write - receive the best possible literacy instruction.

 "Dewch yn ôl" poster by MSParc